-In commemorating the centenary of Trinidad's oil industry, it is both timely and appropriate to recognise Trinidad's remarkable global contribution in the field of industrial micropaleontology and biostratigraphy he development of micropaleontology in Trinidad has played an integral role in petroleum exploration and exploitation both locally and internationally.
+BY BARRY CARR-BROWN, MANAGING DIRECTOR, BioSTRATIGRAPHIC ASSOCIATES (TRINIDAD) LTD he development of micropaleontology in Trinidad has played an integral role in petroleum exploration and exploitation both locally and internationally.
 The planktonic foraminiferal zonation of the Cenozoic developed in Trinidad became the standard biostratigraphy used worldwide in the petroleum industry and in paleoceanographic work.
-Had it not been for John B. Saunders' contribution in particular on the history of Trinidad biostratigraphic studies in A History of Trinidad Oil by George E. Higgins in 1990, and articles by Saunders and Dr Hans M. Bolli in earlier publications of the Fourth Latin American Geological Congress, held in Port of Spain in 1979, and in the publication by the Swiss Geological Society commemorating Dr Hans G. Kugler's 80th birthday in 1974, these commercially and scientifically important contributions would have otherwise been overlooked and gone unacknowledged, except in the somewhat esoteric world of international micropaleontologists.
+Had it not been for John B. Saunders' contribution in particular on the History of Trinidad Biostratigraphic Studies in A History of Trinidad Oil by George E. Higgins in 1990, and articles by Saunders and Dr Hans M. Bolli in earlier publications of the Fourth Latin American Geological Congress, held in Port of Spain in 1979, and in the publication by the Swiss Geological Society commemorating Dr Hans G. Kugler's 80th birthday in 1974, these commercially and scientifically important contributions would have otherwise been overlooked and gone unacknowledged, except in the somewhat esoteric world of international micropaleontologists.
+In a newspaper article in 2002 on the history of the local biostratigraphic services sector, Barry Carr-Brown of BioSTRATIGRAPHIC ASSOCIATES (TRINIDAD) LIMITED, highlighted the role of this sector in the local petroleum industry and its historical origins since 1917.
 In commemorating the centenary of Trinidad's oil industry, it is therefore both timely and appropriate to recognise Trinidad's remarkable global contribution in the field of industrial micropaleontology and biostratigraphy.

 In the context of industrial paleontology, one microfossil group in particular, the foraminifera, has played an integral role in tackling the multiplicity of geological challenges in petroleum exploration and exploitation.
-Their utility derives from their abundance and wide distribution in marine sedimentary rocks, and because of their small size they are not destroyed by the drill bit and are recovered intact.
+Their utility derives from their abundance and wide distribution in marine sedimentary rocks and because of their small size they are not destroyed by the drill bit and are recovered intact.
 They are represented by both benthic and planktonic forms which produce microscopic tests (shells) which readily fossilise.
-The benthics form ecologically controlled seafloor communities whose distributional characteristics on the one hand make them invaluable for the interpretation of depositional environments, reservoir seal, reservoir provenance and geometries, but for this very reason limits their use for long-range synchronous correlation.
+The benthics form ecologically controlled seafloor communities whose distributional characteristics on the one hand make them invaluable for the interpretation of depositional environments, reservoir seal and reservoir provenance and geometries, but for this very reason limits their use for long range synchronous correlation.
 The planktonics on the other hand occupy the surface and near-surface depths of the marine water column and are widely distributed by currents across oceans and shelf seas, and on death finally settle to the seafloor and are preserved in sediments occupying a wide range of environments.
 This factor, and their rapid evolution which is evident in the fossil record, makes the planktonic foraminifera invaluable for biochronological resolution, local and long-range correlation and age determination.